 At the same time, Region of Central Greece is the land of new technology and industrial innovation, of raw material and metallurgy, of PDO and PGI exquisite food and wine, of nature based therapy and thermal springs.
 It is dominated by the manufacturing sector, particularly in its southern prefectures, which has developed mainly due to its proximity to the capital city of Athens.
 The region is also an important agricultural center, while tourism and services are underdeveloped despite the regional potential.
 The RoCG implements the strategy “Smart Region”, supported by the services of regional government, initiatives and citizens.
 The aim of the strategy is to introduce innovative ideas and practices in governance, transparency, economy, social solidarity, environment, culture and to give citizens a platform for participation.

 Região do Norte (Portugal)

-Home to 3.6 million people and 35% of the national working population, the Norte Region, located in the northwest of the Iberian Peninsula, is characterized by its external openness, by strong industrial tradition and experience in international trade and a deep-rooted trend for migration.
-Its 144 kilometres of Atlantic coastline offer further opportunities for internationalisation and economic communication, an ancient connection to the sea that is at the basis of a unique cultural and historical heritage.
+Home to 3.6 million people and 35% of the national working population, the Norte Region, located in the northwest of the Iberian Peninsula, is characterized by its external openness, strong industrial tradition and experience in international trade and a deep-rooted trend for migration.
+Its 144 kilometres of Atlantic coastline offer further opportunities for internationalisation and economic communication, an ancient connection to the sea that is the basis of a unique cultural and historical heritage.